 Jammie Black is a Christian Journaling Blogger who is passionate, slightly goofy but always “real”.
 She is a fun-loving friend and journal teacher.
 Jammie says she is obsessed with having a good pen, coffee, and great talks.
 Jammie’s greatest quest in life is to inspire others to have a more fulfilling life through their connection with Jesus.
 Jammie lives in Plano, Texas.

 There is a constant battle going on around us.
 It can be intense and unrelenting.
-Electronics, music, people and social media are all vying for a hold within our thought life.
-They want us to buy certain things, think a certain way, see our self in a way that benefits them, etc. The battle is so intense on the mind, because all sin begins as a thought.
-Your thoughts become words, then your words become actions and your actions become habits or your life style.
-Your thoughts control your everyday life and your future, SO one of the most important things that we can do is to learn to guard, strengthen and renew our minds, since that is where the battle for sin begins.
+Electronics, music, people, and social media are all vying for a hold within our thought life.
+Your thoughts control your everyday life and your future.
+Join us as learn to guard, strengthen and renew our minds, since that is where the battle for sin begins.

-Amanda has been married to her college sweetheart, Jerrod, for 15 years and is a mom to 4 amazing children Victoria, Ella, Benjamen and Sophia.
-She has served in multiple ministries and non-profits over the last 20 years and has served with Rose Heights Church in the Missions and Outreach Ministry and in the College Ministry alongside her husband for last 7 years.
-God sought Amanda out, saved her, and set her free from many years of dysfunction, abuse and pain.
-One of her greatest joys is seeing others experience the same freedom she has experienced.
-Along with her family and ministry, she also enjoys traveling, reading biographies, drinking good coffee and having sincere, transparent conversations.
+Amanda has been married to her college sweetheart, Jerrod, for 15 years and is a mom to 4 amazing children Victoria, Ella, Benjamen, and Sophia.
+She has served in multiple ministries and non-profits over the last 20 years and has served with rose Heights Church in the Missions and Outreach Ministry; as well as, College Ministry alongside her husband for the last 7 years.
+God sought Amanda out, saved her, and set her free from many years of dysfunction, abuse, and pain.
+One of her greatest joys is witnessing others receive this same freedom.